 Cheryl Wakslak’s research focuses on how people interact with others across various forms of distance.
-Much of her recent research looks at communication, exploring when people use more “big-picture” abstract language versus more specific language, and how this influences the way they are perceived by others.
+Much of her recent research looks at communication, exploring when people use more “big-picture” abstract language versus more specific language, and how this influences others’ perceptions.
 Projects here focus especially on the role of gender, power, and perceptions of leadership and future potential.
-Cheryl is further interested in how these dynamics — and other communication signals — play out in the entrepreneurial space.
+Cheryl further takes an interest in how these dynamics — and other communication signals — play out in the entrepreneurial space.
 She explores these interests using a variety of approaches, including experiments, field studies, and archival data analysis.

 |Articles & Research:|